West Bank violence flares after recent calm

 Story highlights

-- Israeli forces kill one Jordanian, three Palestinians
+- Israeli forces kill one Jordanian, four Palestinians

-- Four Israelis injured in alleged attacks
+- Five Israelis injured in alleged attacks

-(CNN)After a period of relative calm, the Israeli-Palestinian conflict has reignited, leaving four people dead and several others injured in less than 24 hours.
+(CNN)After a period of relative calm, the Israeli-Palestinian conflict has reignited, leaving five people dead and several others injured in 48 hours.

+A Palestinian man stabbed an Israeli soldier Saturday morning in the West Bank city of Hebron, according to the Israeli army.
+Israeli forces responded by shooting the man dead.
+The stabbed solider is undergoing treatment.

 Israeli soldiers on Friday shot and killed a Jordanian citizen after he attempted a stabbing attack against Israeli police officers outside Damascus Gate in Jerusalem, a flashpoint for violence, according to the Israeli military.
 The man was reportedly carrying three knives.
 No officers were injured and an investigation is underway, Israeli authorities said.

 The same day, Israeli soldiers shot and killed a Palestinian man after he struck and injured three Israeli civilians with his vehicle at the entrance of the Kiryat Arba settlement in the West Bank.
 The incident was a ramming attack, according to the Israeli military.